TL-X-org/TL-V_Projects/README.md

 # Project Repos

 Here are a few noteworthy TL-Verilog project repositories:
+  - [LLM_TLV](https://github.com/stevehoover/LLM_TLV) and [conversion-to-TLV](https://github.com/stevehoover/conversion-to-TLV): These explore conversion of Verilog to TL-Verilog using agentic flows.
   - [1st ClaaS](https://github.com/os-fpga/1st-CLaaS): A framework for developing hardware accelerated web and cloud applications using cloud FPGAs.
   - RISC-V:
     - [MYTH Workshop](https://github.com/stevehoover/RISC-V_MYTH_Workshop): A workshop offered by Redwood EDA and VLSI System Design.
 The repo indexes a few [CPU cores developed by students of the workshop](https://github.com/stevehoover/RISC-V_MYTH_Workshop/blob/master/student_projects.md) which serve as a good reference for RISC-V using TL-Verilog.
     - [WARP-V](https://github.com/stevehoover/warp-v): A CPU core generator that makes heavy use of [M5](https://github.com/rweda/M5) preprocessing and the flexibility of TL-Verilog to support different ISAs, pipeline depths, etc.
   - [TL-Verilog FLow Library](https://github.com/stevehoover/tlv_flow_lib): A library of building-block components in TLV/M4 utilizing transaction flow (`$ANY`) to enable microarchitectures to be constructed quickly and easily.
-  - [Makerchip Examples](https://github.com/stevehoover/makerchip_examples): In addition to those examples that can be found inside the Makerchip IDE, these are a few more examples of TL-Verilog logic for Makerchip.
+  - [Makerchip Examples](https://github.com/stevehoover/makerchip_examples): In addition to those examples that can be found inside the Makerchip IDE, these are a few more examples of TL-Verilog logic for Makerchip, including LLM-generated TLV and VIZ examples.
   - [Virtual FPGA Lab](https://github.com/os-fpga/Virtual-FPGA-Lab): A virtual FPGA lab environment for Makerchip and supporting scripts for local FPGA deployment.
   - [Block-Based TL-Verilog](https://github.com/ninja3011/Block_Based_Circuit_Design): A WIP block-based programming utility for developing in TL-Verilog.
   - [Rapid Prototyping of Hardware Accelerators on Xilinx FPGAs (RPHAX)](https://github.com/shariethernet/RPHAX): RPHAX provides a quick automation flow to develop and prototype hardware accelerators on Xilinx FPGAs, including deployment of these FPGAs in the cloud.